nrfconnect/sdk-nrfxlib/ble_controller/doc/ble_controller.rst

 -  PPI channels 17 - 31, for the nRF52 Series
 -  DPPI channels 0 - 13, for the nRF53 Series

-The APIs provided in :file:`ble_controller_soc.h` and in MPSL give the application limited access to some of these peripherals.
+The APIs provided in :file:`ble_controller_soc.h` and in MPSL provide the application limited access to some of these peripherals.

 Architecture diagrams
 ---------------------

-The image below shows how the nRF BLE Controller and MPSL integrates in an RTOS-free environment.
+The image below shows how the nRF Bluetooth LE Controller and MPSL integrates in an RTOS-free environment.

 .. figure:: pic/Architecture_Without_RTOS.svg

-The image below shows how the nRF BLE Controller and MPSL integrates with an RTOS.
+The image below shows how the nRF Bluetooth LE Controller and MPSL integrates with an RTOS.

 .. figure:: pic/Architecture_With_RTOS.svg